 In today’s modern world, businesses leverage on technology and IT strategies to stay sustainable in the global platforms where they exist.
 The Management of Information Technology (MIT) is a course which aims to instill invaluable Technology Management skills in the students.
 The course focuses on producing professionals who can ensure that technological systems run smoothly and stay competitive.

-This course aims to combine traditional and contemporary theory with the practical skills needed for the management of information systems, bridging the gap between technology and management.
+This course aims to combine traditional and contemporary theory with the practical skills needed for the management of information technology aspects of businesses, bridging the gap between technology and management.
 We will cover aspects such as; Ubiquitous Computing, Decision Support Systems, Hummanitarian ICT, Network Security, Project Management, Project Management Methodologies (such as AGILE, SPRINT, SCRUM) with a focus on PRINCE2.

 Members of our teaching staff have substantial academic and industrial experience.
-This includes, for example, the country project director for IT for Shell International and ITV, former heads of IT, managing directors of software development houses and database specialists.
-They have or continue to conduct research into knowledge management, big data and Internet Protocol version 6 (IPv6) adoption and assimilation in organisations, sharing this knowledge within their teaching.
+This includes; former heads of IT, former Project Managers, Managing Directors of software development houses and Database specialists.
+They have or continue to conduct research into project management, big data and Internet Protocol version 6 (IPv6) adoption and assimilation in organisations and they continously share this knowledge within their teaching.